|

 when unequal amounts of data are available on each variable.
 We focus in

-into elements relating only to a marginal distribution and elements relating to
+elements relating only to a marginal distribution and elements relating to the

 estimator (MSMLE) based on all available data rather than the usual one-stage